grpc/grpc.io/content/en/docs/guides/server-graceful-stop.md

 connections.

-When the "Graceful shutdown function" is called, the server immediately notifies all clients that they should stop sending new RPCs.
+When the "Graceful shutdown function" is called, the server immediately notifies all clients to stop sending new RPCs.
 Then after the clients have received that notification, the server will stop accepting new RPCs.
 In-flight RPCs are allowed to continue until they complete or a specified deadline is reached.
 Once all active RPCs finish or the deadline expires, the server shuts down completely.

 Because graceful shutdown helps prevent clients from encountering RPC failures, it should be used if possible.
 However, gRPC also provides a forceful shutdown